 In the end, the truth is revealed.

-Here's the deal: when he was a little boy, Jack's adopted guardian Mr. Thomas Cardew wrote in his will that I was to be the guardian of his granddaughter, Miss Cecily Cardew.
+Here's the deal: when he was a little boy, Jack's adopted guardian Mr. Thomas Cardew wrote in his will that he was to be the guardian of his granddaughter, Miss Cecily Cardew.
 Little Cecily calls Jack "Uncle" out of "motives of respect that you could not possibly appreciate" (I.79).
-She lives out in my country house with her governess, Miss Prism.
+She lives out in his country house with her governess, Miss Prism.

 When Algernon tries to find out where this country house is, Jack curtly says that’s none of his business, but it’s most definitely not in Shropshire.